unitymakesus/granitesolutions/wp-content/plugins/wpcf7-recaptcha/readme.txt

 == Changelog ==

+= 1.2.7 (2020-06-15) =
+* Rearranged the plugin method calls so that inclusion of files is last.

 = 1.2.6 (2020-04-22) =
 * Updated reCpatcha Javascript to use the passed event to find the given form.

 = 1.2.5 (2020-04-20) =
 * Updated WordPress Version to denote support for 5.4+

-= 1.2.4 (2019-12-23) =
-* Added extra failsafe should CF7 reCaptcha not be removed.
-* Added PHP constant checks against the Contact Form 7 consts.
-Future proofing.